 High-speed data encoders

-As the enemy was continuously trying to intercept and track down such
+As the enemy was continuously trying to intercept such messages

-Furthermore, it was important to make effective use of the limited
+This was also necessary to make effective use of the limited

 Over the years, different systems were developed to reduce the